Select Page

 Hampton Inn & Suites

-In addition, Yellow Springs features quite a few B&Bs, Airbnb and Vrbo listings.
-Please reserve ahead of time; Yellow Springs is still the popular tourist destination it always has been.
+Please reserve ahead of time; Yellow Springs is still the popular tourist destination it always has been!

-If you’d like to help with Reunion staffing in exchange for a free Program Pass and/or housing, please contact the Director of Alumni Relations and Communications, Shannon McCarville.
+If you’d like to volunteer to help with Reunion staffing in exchange for a free Program Pass, please contact Alumni Relations.

-Registrants will receive the contact information for airport transportation in their registration confirmation email and email reminders in advance of the event.
+Registrants will receive the contact information for airport transportation in their registration confirmation email.
+You will receive several email reminders in advance of the event.

 Didn’t graduate?
 No problem!
 If you attended Antioch for at least two semesters you are considered Alumni.